jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 cmake --build build --target install --parallel 4
 ```

-At the end of compilation, you should have an `install/` folder in the
+At the end of compilation, you should have a `install/` folder in the
 libint-2.6.0 folder, which will have `lib/`, `include/`, and `share/`.
 This is important to know for our `CMAKE_PREFIX_PATH` variable later for
 building NWChemEx.